All Episodes

 But anyway, where priests could no longer marry.

-And in my mind, and I might be wrong, uh, that probably took the pool of potential candidates for the priesthood down to a very low level.
+And in my mind, and I might be wrong, that probably took the pool of potential candidates for the priesthood down to a very low level.

-And therefore, they kind of would take any warm body, anybody that wanted to be a priest, okay, well, take you.
+And therefore, they kind of would take any warm body, anybody that wanted to be a priest, okay, we'll take you.

 Anyway, and unfortunately, you know, then you have the scandal that was known at the parish level.

-Now, do I think that's gonna happen?
+Now, do I think that's going to happen?

 I don't.